-Based on the environmental health and safety demands, several EMPIR projects and other EU projects, such as npSize, ISOGScope and ACEnano are underway in Europe.
-In TCMM/APMP pilot studies for thickness evaluation and scale correction for electron microscopy are ongoing.
-Although particle size and thickness are measurands with length dimension, measurement of the amount of substance could be key to estimate reliable value when the target is extremely small.
-SAWG will provide essential information to establish the traceability of the amount of substance in nanoparticles, concentration of nanoparticles and both the amount of substance and composition nanoscopic layers.
+Based on the environmental health and safety demands, several EMP projects and other EU projects to measure the chemical properties of nanoparticles are underway in Europe.
+Although particle size and thickness are measurands with length dimension, traceability to the measurement of the amount of substance is essential to find the most accurate value when the target is extremely small.
+The surface chemistry and coating of nanoparticles is critical information that determines the environmental and biological fate of these materials.
+SAWG will provide essential information to establish the traceability of the amount of substance in nanoparticles, concentration of nanoparticles and both the amount of substance and composition of nanoscopic layers.

-SAWG members are encouraged to contribute the RMO activites and VAMAS workshop related to the technical fields SAWG cover.

-ANNEX 1.
-GENERAL INFORMATION CC Name CCQM CC Working Group Surface Analysis Working Group (SAWG) Date Established 2004 Number of Members 17 (16 NMI, 1 DI) Number of Participants at last meeting 25 Periodicity between Meetings 1 Year in normal years Date of last meeting Friday 5 June 2020, Virtual Meeting CC WG Chair Dr. T. Fujimoto, AIST, 1 Year in post Number of KCs organized (from 2004 up to and including 2020) 8 Number of Pilot studies organized (from 2004 up to and including 2020) 13 Number of CMCs published in KCDB supported by CC body activities (up to and including 2020): 32
+ANNEX

+1. GENERAL INFORMATION

+CC Name CCQM

+CC Working Group Surface Analysis Working Group (SAWG)

+Date Established 2004

+Number of Members 17 (16 NMI, 1 DI)

+Number of Participants at last meeting 24

+Periodicity between Meetings 1 Year in normal years

+Date of last meeting Friday 24 April 2024, Hybrid Meeting

+CC WG Chair Dr. A. G. Shard, NPL,

+Number of KCs organized (from 2004 up to and including 2025)

+Number of Pilot studies organized (from 2004 up to and including 2025)

+Number of CMCs published in KCDB supported by CC body activities (up to and including 2025): 67